 OR 213 (NE 82nd Avenue) at NE Sandy Boulevard Safety Improvement Project

 The Oregon Department of Transportation (ODOT) is designing a project to improve safety on Oregon Highway 213 (NE 82nd Avenue) at NE Sandy Boulevard in Northeast Portland.
-Construction of this project is scheduled to start in early May and finish by the end of September 2016.
+Construction of this project is scheduled to start in early May and finish in October 2016.

 What are the construction impacts?

 Nighttime construction activities will occur during traffic signal installation and are scheduled at night to minimize traffic and business impact, as well as improving motorist safety.
 Night noise will come from heavy equipment and construction trucks.
 There will be construction equipment and crews installing new traffic signals at the intersection, but flaggers will direct traffic in the work zone.